ryman1/keeweb-wiki/FAQ.md

 Q: What is offline?
 A: A web page cannot open files from your filesystem, so they are cached.
 When you open an offline file, cached state will be used.

-Q: Can I change the file while it's open in this app as local file?
+Q: What will happen if I change file on another computer?
-A: You can change but the changes will be overwritten, there will be no notification.
-This may be changed in future releases.
+A: Changed will be loaded by all peers once you save them or auto-save happens.

 ### Self-hosting
 Q: Which server should I use?